 Geofencing reduces wasted ad spend by allowing you to target specific users, making it a cost-effective solution compared to traditional advertising.

 Just like your customers - there isn’t one type of geofencing.
 There isn’t one-size fits all.
 Each type of geofencing prioritizes a different aspect of marketing, campaign type, and more.
-Let’s break down each type of Geofencing in a bit more detail below:
+We'll break down each type of geofencing below, but for a more thorough understanding of the various types of geofencing, head over to our other post dealing specifically with the different types of geofencing.

 This involves fixed boundaries, such as a radius around your store or a specific geographic area.
 Static geofencing is ideal for brick-and-mortar businesses looking to boost local foot traffic.
 In addition to boosting foot traffic this is an excellent way to drive more brand awareness, more clearly understand the prospective customers and their behavior in your specific area, etc.